-Clubs who wish to affiliate should apply on the form – available for download Club Affiliation Application Form The applications to affiliate are considered at the Irish Sailing Board of Directors monthly board meeting, following which clubs will be informed of the decision.
+Clubs and classes who wish to affiliate should apply on the form – available for download here – Class and Club application Form.
+The applications to affiliate are considered at the Irish Sailing Board of Directors monthly board meeting, following which the clubs and classes will be informed of the decision.

 If you have any questions regarding affiliation, please contact one of our regional development officers here.